Now Accepting New Patients

 Can spinal decompression help a herniated or bulging disc?

 Spinal decompression is often recommended for patients with herniated discs, bulging discs, or a “slipped disc” that is pressing on a nerve.
 By gently reducing pressure inside the disc, decompression therapy can allow some of the displaced disc material to retract and can improve circulation to the injured tissue.
-Many patients with disc-related back pain, neck pain, or sciatica find that a structured decompression program, combined with specific chiropractic care and rehabilitation, leads to meaningful improvement in function and comfort over time.

 How is spinal decompression different from regular traction?